xianzheliu/SimVim/README.md

 # SimVim v0.1
 **A Simple Vim Configuration and Tutorial**
-Contain a complete Vim Configuration V0.1 and an cscope autoload database plugin.</br>
+This repository contains a complete Vim Configuration V0.1, an cscope autoload database plugin, and some useful tricks about vim on your daily development.</br>

-This Simple Vim configuration consistis of the features uesd in your daily development and code review, just need to copy vimrc file and the autoload_cscope.vim.
+## 1. Vim Configuration
-The configuration file has the following features.</br>
+The Vim configuration V0.1 consists of the following features,</br>
     -autoindent</br>
     -show linenumber</br>
     -change colorscheme</br>